filippovaldettaro/finite-state-mdps/README.md

-# Finite-state Offline RL with Epistemic and Aleatoric Uncertainties
+# Offline Bayesian Aleatoric and Epistemic Uncertainty Quantification and Posterior Value Optimisation in Finite-State MDPs

 Code provided to reproduce the main experiments in the paper - Figs. 1, 2, 3 and 4 from the main paper as well as Fig. 7 from Appendix C.